CannyBangbang/Wikipedia-Viewer/README.md

 # Wikipedia-Viewer
+Website that can be used to search for Wikipedia articles by entering search term into box and hitting submit or the enter key.
+It also has a button to pull up a new page with a random Wikipedia article.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License - see the LICENSE file for details

 ## Acknowledgments
 * FreeCodeCamp - Provided challange, lessons, and inspiration - FreeCodeCamp.com